-On weekends and holidays locals travel to Guatapé, less than two hours from Medellin, to enjoy the cobblestone streets and vibrantly painted buildings in the Colonial center, climb up the nearby El Peñón de Guatapé monolith (don’t miss our aerial drone travel footage of that later in this post) and explore the reservoir.
+On weekends and holidays locals travel to Guatapé, less than two hours from Medellin, to enjoy the cobblestone streets and vibrantly painted buildings in the colonial center of town, climb up the nearby El Peñón de Guatapé monolith (don’t miss our drone travel footage of that later in this post), and explore the reservoir.
 And you should too.
 But try to avoid weekends and holidays when the narrow, winding road into town can get choked and hotels can get full.

 Exploring and sleeping in Guatapé

 When not bursting with local tourists, Guatapé is a peaceful town.
 The square is a lovely place to grab a beer or a coffee.
 Houses and businesses in the center are meticulously kept.
 Some business still use olde timey hand painted signs featuring symbols for the function they perform instead of words (ie, scissors for a barber).

 There are a lot of budget accommodations in Guatapé, some of them owned by expats like Mi Casa and the Lake View Hostel.
 We stayed at the mid range Hotel Guatatur, a blue and white bulk on the main square which has attempted to set a stylish tone.
 Avoid internal rooms (they’re dark) and consider splurging on room #303 which has corner windows that give views of the reservoir and the church plus a big jetted tub.

 Yes, town is quaint.
 But the real draw here is the Guatapé monolith, also known as El Peñón de Guatapé.
 It’s millions of years old.
 The Tahamies Indians, who used to live here, worshiped the rock.
 The neighboring town of El Peñol (where the monolith is called La Piedra Del Peñol) claims it as their own and has kept Guatapé residents from completing a project that would paint the name “Guatapé” on the rock (only a couple of spectacularly glaring letters have been completed).